 member every 24 hours automatically.
 This process is called background aggregation.
 It ensures that end users’ data is always up to date.
 This is beneficial because, if a background aggregation is successful (i.e., the

-Background aggregation can be disabled via API by setting the
+Background aggregation can be disabled or enabled for individual members by setting the

-If an end user is present, you can choose to manually run a foreground aggregation using the general steps in this guide.
+If an end user is present, you can choose to manually run a foreground aggregation.
 End users must be present during foreground aggregations because they may run into MFA, credential update requests, terms and conditions agreements, or other situations requiring end-user input.
 Just keep in mind that you cannot run a new aggregation within three hours of a successful aggregation, whether foreground or background.
-So pay attention to those
+Thus, attention must be paid to the

-successfully_aggregated_at fields while you’re developing your product with the MX API.
+successfully_aggregated_at member fields while you’re developing your product with the Platform API.

 Automatic aggregation is a bit different.
 Every time a new member is successfully created or an existing member is successfully updated, an aggregation process will start automatically, without having to manually call the aggregate member endpoint.
 You will, however, need to follow up on the rest of the aggregation process, like looking for changes in the connection status, answering MFA, etc.